 Hélèna is a versatile writer, creative thinker and fluently bilingual.
 Raised in a francophone household and educated in English, she has the wonderful ability to switch languages in mid-sentence.
 More importantly, she frequently conducts interviews in French and delivers clear, seamless copy in English.
 So seamless, in fact, that she subsequently forgets in which language she spoke to her sources.

 Mario Madau has been behind a camera for over 30 years.
 He started out as an advertising stills shooter for companies like Frigidaire International, Uniroyal Goodrich, Fairmont Hotels and Resorts, Starwood Hotels, Marriott Hotels and Resorts, Yamaha, Wendy's, Jamieson’s Vitamins and more.

 He was asked once on a stills shoot if he shot commercials.
 He said, "Of course!"
 He then went about figuring out how to shoot commercials and the rest is history.
 Mario's credits includes award winning photograph, television commercials, television series and films.
 Mario is one of those rare breed of shooters brings a photographers insight and visual discipline to every job.

-Jason Hartog has been a photographer for nearly 20 years specializing in commercial, product and architectural photography.
+Jason Hartog has been a photographer for over 20 years specializing in commercial, product and architectural photography.
 His editorial work has appeared in: Style at Home, Canadian Living, Globe and Mail, Toronto Star, Toronto Sun and Good Housekeeping.
 Currently the Director of Photography for Our Homes Media Group, he manages his busy freelance business.
 Jason also sits on the Program Advisory Committee for the Fanshawe College Photography Program.